 Broadband sound technology utilises a directional white noise so only those who need to hear it are alerted to the approaching vehicle.
 This technology has already been proven to be less intrusive, more effective and safer in reversing alarms on large vehicles as part of our ‘Quietening the Streets’ campaign.
 NAS working with Brigade Electronics led to nationwide recognition of these broadband reversing alarms.

 The NAS has pioneered the use of this white noise technology to replace the current standard issue emergency vehicle sirens and continue to look for funding to conduct trials of suitable alternative sirens.

 The excessive noise produced by ESS is a very difficult subject to raise through the media because sympathy lies with the emergency service personnel who are doing an incredible job under extremely stressful conditions and just carrying out their very important duties.
 This is the main reason why the issue does not receive the attention it deserves from the authorities.

 Campaign for Change

-The problem moving forward lies in the cost of research needed to evidence the health and safety aspect, the fact that emergency services are in separate silos all over the country, an inherent unwillingness for change – and then of course, there is the cost of replacing the alarms, although the manufacturer assures that the cost of changing the sirens should not be prohibitive and a simple operation to substitute new for old.
+The problem moving forward lies in the cost of research needed to evidence the health and safety aspect, the fact that emergency services are in separate silos all over the country, an inherent unwillingness for change – and then of course, there is the cost of replacing the alarms, although the cost of changing the sirens should not be prohibitive and a simple operation to substitute new for old.